-- 3.2 The Treasury is required by the Budget Responsibility and National Audit Act 2011 to set out the means by which its objective in relation to fiscal policy will be attained ("the fiscal mandate").
-This act also requires the OBR to assess the government's performance against the fiscal mandate. - 3.3 In order to achieve the above objective, the Treasury's mandate for fiscal policy in this Parliament is: - a target to reduce cyclically-adjusted public sector net borrowing to below 2% of GDP by 2020-21 - 3.4 The Treasury's mandate for fiscal policy is supplemented by: - a target for public sector net debt as a percentage of GDP to be falling in 2020-21 - 3.5 To ensure that expenditure on welfare remains sustainable, the Treasury's mandate for fiscal policy is further supplemented by: - a target to ensure that expenditure on welfare in 2021-22 is contained within a predetermined cap and margin set by the Treasury at Autumn Statement 2016 - 3.6 In the event of a significant negative shock to the UK economy, the Treasury will review the appropriateness of the fiscal mandate and supplementary targets as a means of returning the public finances to balance as early as possible in the next Parliament. - 3.7 Should the Treasury wish to change its mandate for fiscal policy or supplementary targets, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility and National Audit Act 2011.
-The Treasury must explain the reasons for any departure from the previous mandate and/or supplementary targets.
+- 3.2 The Treasury is required by the Budget Responsibility and National Audit Act 2011 to set out the means by which its objectives in relation to fiscal policy will be attained ("the fiscal mandate").
+This act also requires the OBR to assess the government's performance against the fiscal mandate. - 3.3 In order to achieve the above objectives, the Treasury's mandate for fiscal policy is: - to have public sector net debt (excluding the Bank of England) as a percentage of GDP falling by the third year of the rolling forecast period - 3.4 The Treasury's mandate for fiscal policy is supplemented by: - a target to balance the current budget by the third year of the rolling forecast period - To allow significant investment in capital while keeping control of borrowing and debt, the Treasury's mandate for fiscal policy is further supplemented by: - a target to ensure that public sector net investment does not exceed 3% of GDP on average over the rolling forecast period - 3.6 To ensure that expenditure on welfare remains sustainable, the Treasury's mandate for fiscal policy is further supplemented by: - a target to ensure that expenditure on welfare is contained within a predetermined cap and margin set by the Treasury - 3.7 In the event of a significant negative shock to the UK economy, the Treasury may temporarily suspend the fiscal mandate and supplementary targets and make a statement to Parliament.
+At each subsequent Budget, the Chancellor of the Exchequer must present to Parliament the government's plan to return to a position where the temporary suspension will be lifted. - 3.8 Should the Treasury wish to change its mandate for fiscal policy or supplementary targets, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility and National Audit Act 2011.
+The Treasury must explain the reasons for any departure from the previous mandate or supplementary targets.